 Skip to main content

-Reports are saved queries that return a list of records from your book — clients, prospects, people, contacts, meetings, or tasks.
-Describe what you want to find in plain language, and Slant’s AI builds the query for you.
-You can rerun a report at any time to get updated results with the latest data.
+Reports are saved lists of records from your book — clients, prospects, people, other contacts, businesses, meetings, or tasks.
+Describe what you want in plain language and let Slant’s AI build the report, or choose a record type and apply filters yourself.
+Either way, you can return to a report anytime to see results from the latest data.
 Reports are useful for recurring analyses like “clients who haven’t had a meeting in 90 days” or “prospects tagged as referrals this quarter.”
-Instead of asking the same question in chat each time, save it as a report and rerun it whenever you need fresh numbers.
+Instead of asking the same question in chat each time, save it as a report and revisit it whenever you need fresh numbers.

 Create a report